 Important thing to remember is that this credit is free only in two conditions :-

-1. If the credit card is used only for shopping and at merchant sites.
+- If the card is used only for shopping and at merchant sites.
 This does not include cash withdrawals.

 If you don’t pay the due amount by due date, then you have to face the penalty and interest charges.